 A successful self-made businessman who enjoyed work over school, Victor attended Catholic grade school at St. John Berchman Parish and Servite and Salesian Catholic high schools in Detroit before graduating from Southeastern High School.
 After high school, Victor served two years in the U.S. Army, stationed in California.
 During this time, he married his high school sweetheart, Rena, Harry’s daughter.
 Victor and Rena were together for nearly 60 years before her passing in 2009.

 Over and above managing his business portfolio, Victor gave his time and talent to help make Mackinac Island the special place it is today.
 He was known for his relentless sales of fundraiser raffle tickets for the Medical Center Auction and the Lilac Festival.
 Residents would sometimes turn the other way when they saw him coming, knowing Victor would not take ‘no’ for an answer when supporting worthy causes.
-His legacy includes financial support for the rebuilding of the Arch Rock Steps in memory of his late wife, the reconstruction of Ft.
+His legacy includes financial support for the rebuilding of the Arch Rock Steps in memory of Rena, the reconstruction of Ft.
 Holmes, and the Botanical Garden Walk to Arch Rock.

 Rena Ryba & Victor Callewaert raised five children.
 Victor taught his children his fudge-making craft, who in turn are teaching their children, ensuring the family legacy lives on.